-Building and designing an electric racecar is an incredibly dynamic project in need of exceptional students.
-Apply and become a part of one of the most rewarding organisations at The University of Auckland.
+Designing and manufacturing an electric racecar is an incredible project in need of exceptional students.
+Apply to become a part of one of the most rewarding organisations at The University of Auckland.

-The team is structured into our management team and 6 sub-groups: Chassis, Suspension, Driveline, Aerodynamics, Electrical and Business.
-When you join the team and pass through our application process, you will be put into one of these six sub-groups.
+The team is structured into six subgroups: Chassis, Suspension, Driveline, Aerodynamics, Electrical, and Business.
+When you join the team and pass through our application process, you will be put into one of these six subgroups.
 For your first year on the team, design will be finalised before you arrive.
-This means that you will be manufacturing and testing the car before joining us at the FSAE-Australasia competition in December.
-We are looking for Engineering, Business and Media students this year, but are happy to consider applications from other disciplines if you have something special to offer.
+This means you will be involved with manufacturing and testing the year's car before joining us at the FSAE-Australasia competition in December.
+We are looking for Engineering, Business, Media, and Communications students this year, but are happy to consider applications from other disciplines if you have something special to offer.

 The expected workload is between 10 and 15 hours per week.
-This will fluctuate during the year around both our manufacturing timeline and around the University semesters.
+This will fluctuate during the year, around both our manufacturing timeline and the university semesters.

 Mechanical skills are the bread and butter of the team.
-As a Mechanical recruit, your role will focus on either metal or composites manufacturing in the Chassis, Suspension, Driveline or Aerodynamics subgroup.
-Most skills are taught on the job but having an aptitude for practical skills is a must!
+As a Mechanical recruit, your role will consist of either metal or composites manufacturing in the Chassis, Suspension, Driveline, or Aerodynamics subgroup.
+Skills are taught on the job but having an aptitude for practical skills is a must!

 Metal fabrication skills include hand fabrication, manual machining and welding.